saraimmtech/saraimmtech.github.io/README.md

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/iqbApEpX_" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

+**The Logic of the System**

+- I’ve defined a 5-point scale where emotion dictates the object's "DNA."
+Using an `emotionMap` object, I link specific feelings to visual parameters: Frustrated becomes a jagged, low-poly red shard, while Efficient manifests as a smooth, high-detail green sphere.
+- The geometry scales based on the length of the user's text.
+By mapping `additionalText.length` to the `finalRadius`, the visualization grants physical "weight" to the user's voice; the more they share, the more space the sentiment occupies.
+- To ensure performance, I utilized p5.js Instance Mode and bypassed global geometry settings by passing detail parameters directly into `p.sphere()`.
+This allows the resolution of the mesh to shift instantly as the user toggles between states.

+Essentially, the code treats feedback not as a static data point, but as a living artifact that reflects the complexity of the user journey.`

+### 02

 In the second attend it looked already more like the reference

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/xx4RtjXxb" width="100%" height="450" frameborder="no"></iframe> {% endraw %}